zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: In late 2007, so that the blog had been around for about a year.

-**ZMD**: I might actually be able to pinpoint the first one I read if, if my memory is correct.
+**ZMD**: I might actually be able to pinpoint the first one I read if my memory is correct.
 So in my memoir, I mentioned that I thought I remembered being linked to it by Megan McArdle, who was then writing as Jane Galt at _Asymmetrical Information_.
 For the purpose of my memoir, I dug up the place where she had linked to it.
 So that might've been the start.
 So, yeah.
 So August, 2007.

 **CM**: August, 2007.
-And as you, as you go to this new, this relatively new blog, _Overcoming Bias_, what do you think this is?
+And as you go to this new, this relatively new blog, _Overcoming Bias_, what do you think this is?
 Do you have context as she's pointing you to this?

 **ZMD**: I actually had seen some of Yudkowsky's essays before that, but just as one-off essays and not following this blog that is updating almost every day.
 But he had written—this was on his old, old site—an FAQ about the meaning of life, which was just a page arguing that, we need to get to the singularity.
 That's the only thing that matters.
 I guess this was a prominent enough webpage that I had already seen it.
 I'm trying to remember if I had already seen it at this time, but he also had the introduction to Bayesian reasoning.
-I was already broadly pro-transhumanist in the sense of, you know, Ray Kurzweil.
-So I wasn't sold on his particular thesis about AI and the singularity, but I was like generally positive on, yep, the future is going to be different.
+I was already broadly pro-transhumanist in the sense of Ray Kurzweil.
+So I wasn't sold on his particular thesis about AI and the singularity, but I was generally positive on, yep, the future is going to be different.
 Technology is going to do wild stuff.
 It's probably going to be good.

 **CM**: So you read the meaning of life in that context and don't buy into everything and, say, when you discover _Cvercoming Bias_, do you think about the relationship between those two things at that point or at any point?

 **ZMD**: I mean, no—so I think it's better to think of them as separate.
-And he even wrote [an essay when _Less Wrong_ was new, there was like a temporary ban on, don't discuss AI/singularity topics because we're trying to found a new rationality website and it's a separate topic](https://www.lesswrong.com/posts/SqNvmwDxRibLXjMZN/and-say-no-more-of-it).
+And he even wrote [an essay when _Less Wrong_ was new, there was a temporary ban on, don't discuss AI/singularity topics because we're trying to found a new rationality website and it's a separate topic](https://www.lesswrong.com/posts/SqNvmwDxRibLXjMZN/and-say-no-more-of-it).
 And it turns out that these topics actually turn out to inform each other in surprising ways, but I think it's better to read the Sequences as just being about human rationality and not worry about the thing that indirectly inspired them.

 **CM**: All right.
 So let's come back to that, because I think that's a really interesting notion, and I get it.
 I think there might be something more complicated around there, but we can get there.
 But this blog, at that point, they're not called the Sequences, right?
 It's just a blog.